The following info answers some of American Ingenuity’s most commonly asked Dome Plans FAQ – frequently asked questions.

 A: Concrete slab.
 For Ai to design a basement or concrete columns or stem wall or pilings, etc. an engineer fee is added to your Plans Quote.
-This is to cover the cost for a structural engineer to calculate the load of the dome and the load of the two floors within the dome and give joist/edge beam size/spacing and foundation design to our CAD department to incorporate within the plans.
-Call for engineer pricing.
+This is to cover the cost for an engineer to review your Geotechnical Soil Report, calculate the load of the dome and the load of the two floors within the dome and give joist/edge beam size/spacing and foundation info for our CAD department to incorporate within the plans.
+Please call for engineer pricing.

 Q: Can I have windows above doors in an entryway?

 A: Yes.
 By using high profile entryways in your building plans, you can include glass or standard windows over a door, set of doors, or bank of conventional windows.
 The glass above the doors or windows could be half-moon shaped or be stained glass, etc. Any room with a cathedral ceiling, such as a foyer or living room, can benefit from this striking architectural feature.
 Click on Window Sizes to learn more.

 Q: Will l feel closed in, in the dome?

 A: No. In our domes you can install an abundant number of windows and doors.
 Your budget and your floor plan selection determine the number of doors or windows you will have.
 There can be up to five entryways on the first floor of the 30’ through 48’ domes and you can have up to five window dormers or door dormers on the second floor of the 27’ or 34’ through 48’ domes.
 (No second floor window or door dormers are available in 22’ or 30’ domes.
 If there is a first floor standard entryway, there can be a second floor door dormer above it.
 Instead of installing a door, install a tall window (2’x5’) to let light in a room or to let light into a high vaulted ceiling area.